xen0vas/Affine-cryptor/README.md

 # Affine-Cryptor

-Cryptor for Affine cipher encryption and decryption of shellcodes
+Affine cryptor for shellcoded encryption and decryption